chipsalliance/fpga-interchange-schema/docs/bel_and_site_design.md

 ## Drawing BEL boundaries

-BEL definitions require that creating a boundary around primitive elements of the fabric.
+BEL definitions require creating a boundary around primitive elements of the fabric.
 The choice of where to place that boundary has a strong influence on the design of the cell library in the FPGA interchange.